 Flaherty had explored the Hudson Bay area just years earlier in 1913, filming the lives of Inuit people in the Belcher Islands with his brand new Bell and Howell hand-cranked camera.
 However, while editing the footage upon his return to Toronto, one of Flaherty’s cigarettes sparked a blaze that destroyed the 30,000 feet of nitrate film he had captured.
 Breaking down barriers and shattering stereotypes through the art of story-telling.
 ‘Don’t write about what you know,’ advises novelist Colum McCann, ‘but towards what you want to know.

 The only true way to expand your world is to think about others.’
 In the Department of Film & Creative Writing we are constantly pushing our students to expand their worlds; to use creativity to challenge boundaries; to tell stories that have never before been told, or have been left untold for too long.
-What We Do.
+What We Do - Narrative 4.
 MISSION: Narrative 4 builds a community of empathic global citizens who improve the world through the exchange of personal narratives.

 In this Craft Feature, he chronicles the history of approaches to documentary, with this caveat, “None of this is for sure, ok?
-I’m just making it up as I go, using stuff I remember from nearly a whole lifetime of thinking about it and paying attention to what other people have done.
 Documentary Is Never Neutral: Quotes on Documentary.
 (Many of these quotes were originally posted at "Reel Life Stories: Documentary Film and Video Collections in the UC Berkeley Library's Media Resources Center.

 ") "We think of film as a bullet that ignites consciousness We must serve as the stone that breaks silence, or the bullet that starts the battle.
 Poetry is not a goal in itself.
 The Ryan Tubridy Show Thursday 2 March 2017 - The Ryan Tubridy Show - RTÉ Radio 1.
 Prototype For An Interactive Documentary.
 How it demonstrates a design for an interactive documentary: Interactive documentary is a rapidly growing art form and medium for creative expression and social exploration.